eajitesh/Reporting-Solution-on-AWS/README.md

 Taking above into consideration, following represents key building blocks of technology architecture of reporting solution/framework:

 * ETL jobs to extract-transform-load data from different data sources to reporting database
+* Containerized ETL jobs in order to make best use of cloud services
+* Schedule containerized ETL jobs using cloud services
 * Reporting application that exposes reporting data through REST APIs

+## AWS Services for Reporting Database

 Following could be different AWS services which can be used for storing reporting data: